cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-To make this example application layer specification deterministic, allow only one date format (or at least be deterministic when there is a choice, e.g., to specify string format for leap seconds only).
+To make this example application layer specification deterministic, allow only one date format (or at least be deterministic when there is a choice, e.g., by specifying string format for leap seconds only).
 </aside>

 Application protocols that need to represent a timestamp typically